 Movers & Makers: Emerging Leaders include:

-- Roundtable discussions with industry leaders
+- Roundtable discussions and panels with industry leaders

 - Networking opportunities